-How to Use and Get the Most Out of Google Keyword Planner in 2020
+How to Use and Get the Most Out of Google Keyword Planner in 2022

 How to use Google Keyword Planner

-Google’s keyword tool will show you two options, Discover new keywords and Get search volume and forecasts.
+Google’s keyword tool will show you two options: Discover new keywords and Get search volume and forecasts.

-Basically the first option will help you with finding new keyword ideas based on the keywords you put in.
+Basically, the first option will help you with finding new keyword ideas based on the keywords you put in.

 How to get exact search volume from Google Keyword Planner

-So if you have followed the steps so far, choose the keywords you are interested in.
-Actually, the more the merrier, you might be surprised to see which keywords are actually the best.
+If you have followed the steps so far, it’s time for you to choose the keywords you are interested in.
+Actually, the more the merrier, you might be surprised to see what keywords are actually the best.

-A small pop up will show at the bottom of the screen, click View forecast or click the Keyword view in the sidebar.
-This will show the same view that Get search volume and forecasts would have taken you too, the second of the two options at the beginning remember?
+A small pop-up will show up at the bottom of the screen, click on View forecast or on the Keyword view in the sidebar.
+This will lead you to the same place that “Get search volume and forecasts” would have taken you to.
+That second of the two options at the beginning remember?